 The bottom line, is this a good idea?

-Across both their “Always Free” resources, and 30 day free trial, Oracle has created services that are limited in both size, users, and time.
+Across both its “Always Free” resources and 30 day free trial, Oracle has created services that are limited in both size, users, and time.
 You certainly wouldn’t be able to run your entire enterprise on either solution, nor trial and test them properly.

 All combined, free though it may be, this deal doesn’t offer much of a chance to see if Oracle is right for your business.

-Cynically, we wonder if Oracle have launched these products as another way of artificially enhancing their figures of Cloud adoption (which is at least more ethical than how they’ve been doing this to date).
-But it could also be that a 30 day free trial is their way of showing you that their Cloud-based products aren’t too bad and have the functionality that you need.
+Cynically, we wonder if Oracle has launched these products as another way of artificially enhancing its figures of Cloud adoption (which is at least more ethical than how it has been doing this to date).
+But it could also be that a 30 day free trial is its way of showing you that its Cloud-based products aren’t too bad and have the functionality that you need.